 SCC’s downtown Lincoln location, Education Square, is home to the Academic Transfer program, Adult and Juvenile Services and Corrections, Criminal Justice, Graphic Design/Media Arts, and Law Enforcement & Homeland Security programs.
 Education Square is a convenient location for University of Nebraska-Lincoln students to take extra courses at a fraction of the cost.

-In the heart of downtown Lincoln, SCC’s Education Square offers a variety of dining, shopping and cultural events, including close proximity to the historic Haymarket, Pinnacle Bank Arena and the Railyard.
+In the heart of downtown Lincoln, SCC’s Education Square offers a variety of dining, shopping, and cultural events, including close proximity to the historic Haymarket, Pinnacle Bank Arena, and the Railyard.

 Jack J. Huck Continuing Education Center

 In support of the 2015-2019 Strategic Plan, six learning centers were established within the College’s 15-county service area to provide program and continuing education opportunities outside of SCC’s three campus areas.
-The Learning Centers are geographically distributed across the service area to maximize the number of individuals living within a 35-mile radius from each of the centers.
+The Learning Centers are geographically distributed across the service area to maximize the number of individuals living within a 35-mile radius of the centers.
 The Learning Centers are located in Falls City, Hebron, Nebraska City, Plattsmouth, Wahoo, and York.
 They offer a variety of credit and non-credit courses from workforce development to leisure learning, as well as a variety of services.